 Trombone Auditions for Admission

 All Applicants for Undergraduate and Master's Jazz Trombone Degree Programs must prepare the following for the on-campus audition.
-Students who are unable to visit campus for the audition may submit an audition video that will be supplemented by a videoconference (Skype or similar app).
+Students who are unable to visit campus for the audition may submit an audition video.
+All Undergraduates and Masters Applicants should prepare: